sajjadhossanshimanto/FireDM/README.md

 ----------------------
 # How to install PyIDM?
-You have 3 options to run PyIDM on your operating system:
+You have various options to install and run PyIDM on your operating
+system:

 1. **Windows portable version**:
    Latest Windows portable version available